-- 29. If a parent is not exempt from preparing consolidated financial statements in accordance with section 379(3) of the new CO, then the parent, each company in the group and the group of which it is the parent as a whole must meet the relevant size tests in order for the parent to prepare consolidated financial statements in accordance with the SME-FRS.
-Further details of the exemption from preparing consolidated financial statements are set out in section 19 of the SME-FRS. - 30.
-In accordance with sub-section (3) of each of sections 361 to 366 of the new CO (as applicable), an entity which was previously disqualified on the grounds of its size will need to meet the size tests for two consecutive reporting periods, before it will qualify for the reporting exemption in the third reporting period, regardless of its size in that period. - 31.
+- 31. In accordance with sub-section (3) of each of sections 361 to 366 of the new CO (as applicable), an entity which was previously disqualified on the grounds of its size will need to meet the size tests for two consecutive reporting periods, before it will qualify for the reporting exemption in the third reporting period, regardless of its size in that period. - 32.
 In accordance with sub-section (4) of each of sections 361 to 363, or sub-section (5) of each of sections 364 to 366, of the new CO (as applicable), where an entity has previously qualified for the reporting exemption in terms of its size, the entity will continue to qualify for the reporting exemption even when it no longer meets the relevant size tests, unless the entity has failed the size tests for two consecutive reporting periods.
-It will then fail to qualify for the reporting exemption in the third reporting period, regardless of its size in that period. - 32.
+It will then fail to qualify for the reporting exemption in the third reporting period, regardless of its size in that period. - 33.
 An exception to this two year grace period for losing entitlement is where a new company enters the group.
 In this case, in accordance with sub-section (4) of each of sections 364 to 366 of the new CO (as applicable), the group will no longer be eligible for the reporting exemption in the year in which the new company enters the group, if the new subsidiary is such that the group fails the size tests in that year.